akhealth/RFP-IES-Milestone2/README.md

 ### Budget

-We estimate a budget of XXXX dollars for the completion of this project as outlined in the RFP.
+We estimate a budget of \$20,000,000.00 dollars for the completion of this project as outlined in the RFP.
 Proposals priced at more than this amount will be considered non-responsive.
 This will be a time and materials contract.

 ### Contract Term

-This contract term is planned to be XXXXX
+The length of the contract will be from the date of award for eighteen months, with one additional one-year renewal option to be exercised atthe sole discretion of the state.

 ## Contributing
 See [CONTRIBUTING](https://github.com/akhealth/RFP-IES-Milestone2/blob/main/Contributing) for additional information.